-Members of the British Science Association are invited to nominate special individuals to be considered as Honorary Fellows.
+Members of the British Science Association are invited to nominate special individuals to be considered as Honorary Fellows once a year.

 Honorary Fellows are people who have made an outstanding contribution to the aims and purposes of the British Science Association by:

 - promoting openness about science in society: between the public, policy makers and other decision-makers, and the scientific and business community